What Is Art Therapy?

 • Long-term rehabilitation and care facilities

 Online art therapy is an increasingly popular option for therapists and patients.
-Working with a licensed art therapist through a digital platform allows you to find creative inspiration from the comfort of your home.
-After working through the pandemic, many art therapists now have the tools to adapt artmaking to the virtual world.
+Working with a licensed art therapist through a digital platform allows patients to find creative inspiration from the comfort of their homes.
+After working through the pandemic, many art therapists now have the tools to adapt art-making to the virtual world.

-Whether you prefer video calls to showcase your artwork or phone calls to read a poem, your therapist may honor your preferences and help you integrate creativity into a busy schedule.
-Research indicates that virtual art therapy can be an effective tool for patients and professionals.
+Whether you prefer video calls to showcase your artwork or phone calls to read a poem, an online therapist can honor your communication preferences and help you integrate creativity into a busy schedule.
+Research and various peer-reviewed studies have indicated that virtual art therapy is an effective tool for some patients and professionals.
 Online therapy platforms such as BetterHelp are a great place to start searching for an online art therapist.

 Takeaway

-Whether you're interested in approaching art therapy as a client or a therapist, it can come with many benefits.
-Experiencing art therapy as a client can improve self-esteem, stress relief, emotional release, and self-exploration.
-You can participate in art therapy in person or online.
+Whether you're interested in approaching art therapy as a client or a therapist, the process can come with many benefits.
+Experiencing art therapy as a client is one way to potentially improve self-esteem, social skills, stress relief, emotional release, and self-exploration.
+You can participate in person or online.

 The information on this page is not intended to be a substitution for diagnosis, treatment, or informed professional advice.
 You should not take any action or avoid taking any action without consulting with a qualified mental health professional.
 For more information, please read our terms of use.